usman-dev-k/Directory-Management-System/README.md

 # Directory-Management-System
-<p>In this project Binary Search Tree is used alsong with the concepts of DSA.</p>
+<p>In this project Binary Search Tree is used along with the concepts of DSA.</p>